Dental Care & Periodontal Disease

 Do not wait for signs of gingivitis to appear.
 If you are seeing plaque and calculus, it is time for a professional cleaning.

-Treatment typically begins with the professional cleaning of your pet’s teeth.
+Treatment usually begins with the professional cleaning of your pet’s teeth.
 To properly clean a pet’s teeth, the pet must be placed under general anesthesia.
-The cleaning and polishing is performed by Joanne, our licensed veterinary technician, under the supervision of one of our doctors.
-At this time each tooth is individually evaluated.
-In more advanced cases of disease, gum surgery or even extractions of a few or many teeth may be recommended to help control or prevent the spread of disease to adjacent teeth.
+The cleaning and polishing are performed by Joanne, our licensed veterinary technician, under the supervision of one of our doctors.
+At this time, each tooth is individually evaluated.
+In more advanced cases of a disease, gum surgery or even extractions of a few or many teeth may be recommended to help control or prevent the spread of disease to adjacent teeth.

 Treatments with medications of oral solutions, gels, and antibiotics may be required.
-Once the condition is controlled, home care becomes the main treatment to prevent recurrence.
+Once the condition is controlled, home care becomes the main treatment to prevent a recurrence.
 There are dental diets available to our patients.
-Typically dry foods may provide some cleansing benefit, particularly in comparison to moist, sticky foods.
-However, the dental cleaning is far from optimal.
-There are dental foods available that effectively reduce plaque and calculus accumulation and gingival inflammation.
+Typically, dry foods may provide some cleansing benefit, particularly in comparison to moist, sticky foods.
+However, the dental cleaning provided is far from optimal.
+There are dental foods available which effectively reduce plaque and calculus accumulation and gingival inflammation.
 They are effective, convenient, provide good nutrition, and most pets accept them.